MatheosGiakoumi/matheosgiakoumi.github.io/index.md

 <h2>Material Thermodynamics Laboratory - Cyprus University of Technology</h2>
 <a href="https://www.cut.ac.cy/faculties/fet/mem/staff/dep/nicos.angastiniotis/?languageId=1" target="_blank">Link to Website</a>

 <div style="text-align: justify;">

 <ul>
     <li><strong><u>Thermodynamic Control of Reactive Spontaneous Systems:</u></strong> In collaboration with my undergraduate thesis advisor, Dr. Nicos Angastiniotis, we delved into the fundamentals of materials thermodynamics.
 Through theoretical groundwork, MATLAB simulation studies, and hands-on experimental work, we aimed to regulate the equilibrium state of chemical reactions.
 Our approach focuses on adjusting the rate of change of auxiliary functions as reactions evolve.
 Specifically, we control the rate of change of chemical work in relation to the invoked shifts in thermal and configurational entropy by adjusting the reaction's independent variables.
 Before the experimental work, we simulate the attainment of the desired equilibrium state using tailor-made in-house algorithms.
-Our objective is the synthesis of bulk amorphous tungsten nanostructures to be used as templates for the fabrication of tungsten carbide and oxides, for industrial applications..
+Our objective is the synthesis of bulk amorphous tungsten nanostructures to be used as templates for the fabrication of tungsten carbide and oxides, for industrial applications.
     </li>
     <li><strong><u>Advisors:</u></strong><a href="https://www.cut.ac.cy/faculties/fet/mem/staff/dep/nicos.angastiniotis/?languageId=1" target="_blank"> Nicos Angastiniotis (PhD)</a>
     </li>